-I bought a new Bose Lifestyle T 20 a couple weeks ago and when I set it up, the base component was D.O.A.
+I bought a new Bose Lifestyle T20 a couple weeks ago and when I set it up, the base component was D.O.A.
 I was going to return it to the store, but decided to call Bose support first.
-There support is very friendly and talked me through a bunch of tests to find out the problem.
+Their support is very friendly and talked me through a bunch of tests to find out the problem.
 He finally decided they would ship me a new system and they would send me the shipping label to send the defective system back.
-I got and e-mail from Bose saying they received the order and allow 1-2 days for processing and there chart showed it would take 5 or 6 business days to receive the system.
+I got and e-mail from Bose saying they received the order and allow 1-2 days for processing and their chart showed it would take 5 or 6 business days to receive the system.

 SOUTH CAROLINA -- We have 2 of Bose products in our home, the Lifestyle 48 in our living room and a Bose 321 system in our family room.
 Until this year we were very satisfied with Bose.
-The CD/DVD system started shuffling the door open and closed on its own, basically we needed to unplug the unit in fear it would overheat and cause a meltdown.
-Here is where the story gets good, as of this writing the media center is in a box waiting pick up by UPS for the 5th time, yes that is correct it is going back for the 5th time attempting to get my $3,999 stereo system working.
+The CD/DVD system started shuffling the door open and closed on its own; basically we needed to unplug the unit in fear it would overheat and cause a meltdown.
+Here is where the story gets good - as of this writing the media center is in a box waiting pick up by UPS for the 5th time, yes that is correct it is going back for the 5th time attempting to get my $3,999 stereo system working.

-4th attempt (Took the media center out of the box hooked it up lifted the CD/DVD door and the door and all the parts fell out, the media center had been take apart and returned.
+1st attempt: returned CD/DVD, door was shuffling open and close.
+2nd attempt: the door opened and in went my DVD never to be seen again.
+3rd attempt: Bose said they would transfer music from hard drive and send a new media center.
+4th attempt: took the media center out of the box, hooked it up, lifted the CD/DVD door and the door and all the parts fell out, the media center had been taken apart and returned.

-As a profession I am a Quality Manager, if this was how I supported my customers I would have been on the street years ago
+5th attempt: the service support person on the phone with my wife said he believed we asking for too much.
+WARNING, buy a system for $300-500.
+After a few years if it dies, just throw it out.
+As a profession I am a Quality Manager; if this was how I supported my customers I would have been on the street years ago.

 Despite my good faith attempt to work with Bose to address the technical issue and they have failed to resolve the problem.
-My conclusion is Bose has been duping and defrauding customers by selling their V20 Life Style system despite their acknowledged flaws.
+My conclusion is Bose has been duping and defrauding customers by selling their V20 Lifestyle system despite their acknowledged flaws.